U.S. to announce scientific breakthrough on fusion energy -sources

 The scientists at Lawrence Livermore National Laboratory in California have achieved a net energy gain for the first time, in a fusion experiment using lasers, one of the people said.
 The FT first reported the experiment.

+But the process consumes vast amounts of energy and the trick has been to make the process self sustaining andto get more energy out than goes in and to do so continuously instead of brief moments.

-If fusion is commercialized, which backers say could happen in a decade or more, it would have additional benefits including producing energy without radioactive nuclear waste that today's fission reactors produce.
+If fusion is commercialized, which backers say could happen in a decade or more, it would have additional benefits including the generation of virtually carbon free electricity which could help in the fight against climate change without the amounts of radioactive nuclear waste that today's fission reactors produce.

-Running an electric power plant off fusion presents tough hurdles however such as how to contain that heat economically and to keep lasers firing consistently.
+Running an electric power plant off fusion presents tough hurdles however, such as how to contain the heat economically and to keep lasers firing consistently.
 Other methods of fusion use magnets instead of lasers.

+The department has no information ahead of the briefing, a spokesperson said.

-Private industry secured more than $2.8 billion dollars last year for fusion, according to the Fusion Industry Association for a total of about $5 billion in recent years.
+Investors including Bill Gates, Jeff Bezos and John Doerr have poured money into companies building fusion.
+Private industry secured more than $2.8 billion last year for fusion, according to the Fusion Industry Association for a total of about $5 billion in recent years.

 ((timothy.gardner@thomsonreuters.com; +1 202 380-8348 (Twitter @timogard); Reuters Messaging: timothy.gardner.thomsonreuters.com@reuters.net))